determined-ai/determined/docs/release-notes/edit-HP-search.rst

 **New Features**

--  WebUI: Allow user to add/remove hyperparamters when doing hyperparamter search.
+-  WebUI: Allow users to add/remove hyperparameters when performing hyperparameter search.